Astore District: Geography

-The Astore Valley has an area of 5,092 km^{2} and lies at an altitude of 2600 m.
+The Astore District largely coincides with the Astore Valley and has an area of 5,411 km^{2}.
+It lies at an altitude of 2600 m.
 The valley has approximately 250 km2 of glacier cover.
 The nearest glacier after entering the valley is the Harcho Glacier, and the most accessible is the Siachen Glacier.
 Overall less than 6% of the district is covered by forests, with 43% of land consisting of alpine and winter pastures.

+History

+Astore was ruled by a branch of Maqpon dynasty of Skardu until 1842, when it was annexed by Col. Nathu Shah for Sikh Empire, later becoming a part of the princely state of Jammu and Kashmir in 1846.
+Astore is one of the oldest districts in Gilgit-Baltistan, being first established in 1935.
+After 1947 Gilgit Rebellion it became a part of Pakistan and was made a subdivision of Gilgit Agency.
+After the administrative reforms in 1972 Northern Areas were established and Astore became a tehsil of newly created Diamer District.
+It was granted district status in 2004.